TheRockonVHS/100-days-of-code/log.md

 **Today's Progress**: I finished up the basics of CSS from freecodecamp.
 I then went on to learn about bootstrap and it's really cool.
 Super fast to build to have the basics setup.

 **Thoughts:** I will have to review the code from bootstrap so I understand it better.

+### Day 8: June 29, 2021

+**Today's Progress**: I finished the practice startup landing page.
+I setup an account with mailchimp and that was interesting.
+I also learned about animate.style/ and what the site offers.
+I am now going to try to make my own landing page.

+**Thoughts:** I have a lot to learn but I'm slowing getting more practice.